General Space-Time Tradeoffs via Relational Queries: Framework

 \begin{example}[$k$-Reachability] Given a direct graph $G$ , the $k$-reachability problem asks, given a pair vertices $(u,v)$, to check whether they are connected by a path of length $k$.
-Representing the graph as a binary relation $S(x,y)$ (which means that there is an edge from $x$ to $y$), we can model this problem through the following adorned query:

-Observe that we can also check whether there is a path of length at most $k$ by combining the results of $k$ such queries (one for each length $1, \dots, k$). \end{example}
+Representing the graph as a binary relation $R(x,y)$ (which means that there is an edge from $x$ to $y$), we can model this problem through the following adorned query: $ \varphi^{\bound\bound}(x_1, x_{k+1}) = R(x_1, x_2) \land R(x_2, x_3) \land \dots \land R(x_k, x_{k+1}) $ Observe that we can also check whether there is a path of length at most $k$ by combining the results of $k$ such queries (one for each length $1, \dots, k$). \end{example}

 \begin{example}[Edge Triangles Detection] Given a graph $G = (V, E)$, this problem asks, given an edge $(u,v)$ as the request, whether $(u,v)$ participates in a triangle or not.
-This task can be expressed as the following adorned query In the reporting version, the goal is to enumerate all triangles participated by edge $(x,z)$, which can also be expressed by the following adorned query $ \varphi^{\bound \bound \free}_\triangle (x,z,y) = R(x,y) \land R(y,z) \land R(x,z) $. \end{example}
+This task can be expressed as the following adorned query $\varphi^{\bound \bound}_\triangle (x,z) = R(x,y) \land R(y,z) \land R(x,z)$ In the reporting version, the goal is to enumerate all triangles participated by edge $(x,z)$, which can also be expressed by the following adorned query $ \varphi^{\bound \bound \free}_\triangle (x,z,y) = R(x,y) \land R(y,z) \land R(x,z) $. \end{example}

 We say that an adorned query is {\em Boolean} if every head variable is bound.
 In this case, the answer for every access request is also Boolean, i.e., true or false.